BuenaPeninnahQuadros/ReactNative-Apps/README.md

-**KisanVaani**
-KisaanVaani is a multilingual (7 languages) AI-powered agriculture assistant app built with Expo Go, designed and validated with real farmers to ensure accessibility across diverse language and literacy levels.
+**KisanVaani** is a multilingual (7 languages) AI-powered agriculture assistant app built with Expo Go, designed and validated with real farmers to ensure accessibility across diverse language and literacy levels.

 ✨ Key Highlights